A WALK THROUGH THE SACRED GROVE

 Joseph Smith’s First Vision brought to light key truths about the nature of God and the deep love He has for His children.
-The event has inspired many, including our artists who have made the Sacred Grove and the First Vision a main subject matter for their LDS art pieces.
+The event has inspired many, including our artists who have made the First Vision a main subject matter for their LDS art pieces.

-We are excited for the Come Follow Me 2021 theme.
+We are excited for the Come Follow Me church history theme.
 It carries many timely accounts of faith and conviction from which we can draw strength as we strive to hold to what we know during uncertain times such as these.

 That's why we are excited to share with you some of our artists’ most inspiring sacred grove pictures.